RabadanLab/SCTDA/README.md

 # scTDA

+### This fork is no longer maintained.
+Please visit [github.com/pcamara/scTDA](https://www.github.com/pcamara/scTDA) to install the latest version of scTDA.

 scTDA is an object oriented python library for topological data analysis of high-throughput single-cell RNA-seq data.
 It includes tools for the preprocessing, analysis, and exploration of single-cell RNA-seq data based on topological representations.